robbiegay/learning-swift/README.md

 # Learning Swift

-This repo contains several projects that I have built to help be learn and better understand Swift, Xcode, and mobile app development.
+This repo contains several projects that I have built to help me learn and better understand Swift, Xcode, and mobile app development.

 The app I am currently working on is a clone of the Instagram app, with backend data being hosted on Firebase.

-You can watch a video demo of this app here: [Instagram Clone – YouTube]()
+You can watch a video demo of this app here: [Instagram Clone – YouTube](https://www.youtube.com/watch?v=tRLZppAY7Ik)

 ## Built With